SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_students/Devarsh_Shroff.md

 # About Me

 Hi!
-I'm Devarsh Shroff, currently a Second Year Computer Science student at \
+I'm Devarsh Shroff, upcoming Third Year Computer Science student at \
-Diablo Valley College.
+San Jose State University (SJSU).
 I’m passionate about software development and also an \
 AI/ML enthusiast, and currently exploring research opportunities in this field.

 ---